ecspetra/valerii-tkachenko-back-end-developer/README.md

 ## Description

-Landing page for Backend Developer portfolio.
+Landing page for Software Developer portfolio.
 This project combines a unique design, parallax effects implemented using the 'React Scroll Parallax library'.
 The page layout is adapted for all devices.

 ## Link
 https://www.valeriitkachenko.dev